-The Plain Writing Act of 2010 (Act) requires Federal agencies to communicate clearly in a way “that the public can understand and use."
+The Plain Writing Act of 2010 (Act)requires Federal agencies to communicate clearly in a way “the public can understand and use."
 The employees of the Social Security Administration communicate daily with members of the public, local government agencies, advocacy groups, Congressional offices, and even the White House.

 Commitment to Communicating Clearly

-Our programs are complex and often hard to explain.
-That is why we are committed to improving our written communications.
+Our complex programs are often hard to explain, however, we strive to improve our written communications.

 We recognize the importance of communicating in a way that is clear and concise.
 Communication is a large part of our service delivery.
-Therefore, we affirm our commitment and dedication to the ongoing improvement of written materials using plain language standards.
-We are also committed to enhancing and developing easily understood written communications, training our employees, and including plain writing standards in our overall business process.
+We affirm our commitment and dedication to improving our written materials using plain language standards.
+We are developing easily understood written communications and training our employees to include plain writing standards in our overall business processes.

 Let us know how we’re doing